kre/Kinetic-Rules-Engine/README.md

 The result of these properties is a programming model that more closely resembles programming cloud-based persistent objects.

-## Project Roadmap

-### Picos

-## Using the Rules Engine

-You can use the rules engine by createing an [account on the server that Pico Labs maintains](https://accounts.kobj.net/login).

-Further instructions are available at the [Quickstart](http://developer.kynetx.com/display/docs/Quickstart).

-## Running the Rules Engine

-There is currently no good way for developers to host their own instance of KRE.
-There is a Docker project in the roadmap that will allow this.

 ## Contributing

-If you'd like to contribute, please [contact Phil Windley](http://xri.net/=windley).
+If you'd like to contribute, please [contact Phil Windley](http://www.windley.com/contact).
 Be sure to include your Github account name.

 We use [HuBoard](https://huboard.com/kre/Kinetic-Rules-Engine) to organize and track issues.
 Once you have access to KRE you should be able to use HuBoard to watch issues.
 Anything in the *Ready* column should be ready to work.
 Please assign yourself and move it to the ready column.
 Do your work in a fork of the project and submit your changes as a pull request.